haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III/index.md

 The AIRs again play an important role at this stage since they might drive conformational changes.

 * **3. Refinement in Cartesian space with explicit solvent (water)** <BR>
-The final stage of the docking protocol allows to immerse the complex in a solvent shell so as to improve the energetics of the interaction.
+The final stage of the docking protocol allows to immerse the complex in a solvent shell to improve the energetics of the interaction.
 HADDOCK currently supports water (TIP3P model) and DMSO environments.
 The latter can be used as a membrane mimic.
 In this short explicit solvent refinement the models are subjected to a short molecular dynamics simulation at 300K, with position restraints on the non-interface heavy atoms.
 These restraints are later relaxed to allow all side chains to be optimized.
 In the 2.4 version of HADDOCK, the explicit solvent refinement is replaced by default by a simple energy minimisation as benchmarking has shown it does not add much to the quality of the models.
 This allows to save time.

-The performance of this protocol of course depends on the number of models generated at each step.
+The performance of this protocol depends on the number of models generated at each step.
 Few models are less probable to capture the correct binding pose, while an exaggerated number will become computationally unreasonable.
 The standard HADDOCK protocol generates 1000 models in the rigid body minimization stage, and then refines the best 200 ( regarding the energy function) in both it1 and water.
 Note, however, that while 1000 models are generated by default